-SECTION 7: SCHOOL-BASED AND HEAD START APPRENTICESHIPS OR TRAINEESHIPS
+7. SCHOOL-BASED AND HEAD START APPRENTICESHIPS OR TRAINEESHIPS

-- 7.1 Apprenticeships or Traineeships can be undertaken as school-based Apprenticeship or Traineeship (SBAT) or Head Start Apprenticeship or Traineeship (HSAT) programs, integrated into a student's Victorian Certificate of Education (VCE) or Victorian Certificate of Applied Learning (VCAL). - 7.2 Some qualifications are not available for HSAT (see the HSAT list) or SBATs (see the relevant Approved Training Scheme).
+- 7.1 Apprenticeships or Traineeships can be undertaken as School Based Apprenticeship or Traineeship (SBAT) or Head Start Apprenticeship or Traineeship (HSAT) programs, integrated into a student's Victorian Certificate of Education (VCE) or Victorian Certificate of Applied Learning (VCAL). - 7.2 Some programs are not available for HSAT (see the HSAT list) or SBATs (see the relevant Approved Training Scheme).